drohal3/fullstackopen-part4/README.md

 Make the required changes to the code so that it passes the test.
 The toJSON method discussed in part 3 is an appropriate place for defining the id parameter.

 **Solution:**
 _id to id transformation already done in previous exercises, new test implemented.

+## Exercise 4.10: Blog list tests, step3
+**Task:**
+Write a test that verifies that making an HTTP POST request to the /api/blogs url successfully creates a new blog post.
+At the very least, verify that the total number of blogs in the system is increased by one.
+You can also verify that the content of the blog post is saved correctly to the database.

+Once the test is finished, refactor the operation to use async/await instead of promises.

+**Solution:**
+New test written, controller already refactor